frdzy/fredzhao.com/about/resume.md

 ## Relevant Work Experience

 ❤️ My proudest projects are "Post Data Model Refactor" (based on external and internal impact) and "Internal Notification Management" (based on personal alignment).
-Exact metrics are omitted, but orders of magnitude are provided.
+In the "Result" sections, I omit exact metrics but give general orders of magnitude.

 ### Software Engineer, Facebook